Personal hygiene

 As someone rightly said,

-And winding up this week's topic, here's something to look forward to all you PBP family and followers....
+And winding up this week's topic, here's something to look forward to for all you PBP family and followers...

-We are coming up with our new launch in personal hygiene range.
+We are coming up with our new launch in the personal hygiene range.

 Back to blog